Illinois Reading Council

 National Reading Panel

 This Web site is updated regularly with information about NRP publications and materials, as well as upcoming speaking engagements by Panel members.
 This site is also an archive, featuring the congressional charge to the NRP, biographies of NRP members, meeting minutes, and other historical information.
+Written materials may be viewed online in HTML format or downloaded in PDF format.
+You may also order NRP publications and materials, including the full-length 20-minute video, from the National Institute of Child Health and Human Development Clearinghouse.

 National Center for Family Literacy (NCFL)